taaalha/Migration-from-AWS-to-GCP/Documentation.md

 You will see a new instance running in the Compute engine page.
 You can then assign it a public IP if you want to access it from the internet.

+# Troubleshooting

+If something is not working properly, or your migration gets stuck at some percentage, consider utilizing the logs from GCP.

+To do that, go to GCP console --> logging --> logs explorer

+In the *log fields section*, search for *Edge Node*, and click it.

+Look for an entry that ends in *velostrata manager*.
+After clicking on it, you can see the logs.

 If you have any questions, please reach out at talha.khalid@nordcloud.com